tytydraco/yessleep/out/Our_Investigation_into_a_Cheating_Spouse_Took_an_Unexpectedly_Dark_Turn_Part_2.md

 She nods reluctantly, her eyes darting towards the door as if expecting it to burst open at any moment.
 "His name Jimmy Inthavong.
 She say he... he worst one."

 "Jimmy Inthavong," I repeat, recognizing the name immediately.
-He's the head of the White Lotus, a mid-tier criminal organization that's been on the radar for everything from illegal gambling rings to murders for hire.
+He's the head of the Blue Lotus, a mid-tier criminal organization that's been on the radar for everything from illegal gambling rings to murders for hire.

 On the streets, he’s known as “the Shrike” because much like the bird, he has a penchant for impaling those who cross him on sharp objects as a warning to others.